unmesh19/Costumer_Loan_Prediction/README.md

 We used the trained algorithm to make predictions on the test dataset.
 We created a new file called test_final.csv, which contains the predicted target variable for each customer record in the test dataset.

 ## Analysis
-We analyzed the train dataset using various visualizations to gain insights into the data.
-We used Python libraries such as Pandas, Matplotlib, and Seaborn to plot graphs of the distribution of loan amount, credit score, employment status, and other features.
+We performed an analysis of the training dataset using various visualizations to gain insights into the data.
+Python libraries such as Pandas, Matplotlib, and Seaborn were utilized to plot graphs depicting how features such as gender, marital status, employment status, etc. influence the likelihood of obtaining a loan.